For companies to prosper in today’s economy and job market, locating and holding onto the best talent is crucial.

 Retaining talent

-It should be obvious by now that holding onto talent and minimizing turnover is vital for today’s companies.
+Holding on to talent and minimizing turnover is vital for today’s companies.
 Best practices for employee retention include tracking the employee retention rate, a recognition program created with employee input, a high-feedback environment and conducting exit interviews.
 These practices can help you learn how to keep employees while creating an environment that people want to work in.